 A couple of days pass without a Muslim dangling from a cross.
-I’m flipping through online newspaper while I down my required caffeine.
+I’m flipping through online newspapers while I down my required caffeine.

 Sarah showed up last night and devoured both of us, she was still curled into Janah when I got up.